 Determining Vote Goal

 Yes, I used the word calculate, it means we’re going to do a little bit of math.

 Please, don’t freak out.
 We will to guide you through all of it.
-We even made a workbook for you to fill out along the way.
+We even made a workbook for you to fill out along the way—log in to access our resources.
 (You’ll be able to follow along completing Section A, Section B is for later on in the online course).

 Technically, to win your election you only need 50 percent of the total vote plus one more vote to win.
 This is often referred to as 50 percent plus one.
 But, nobody wants to cut it that close.
 So, to allow you to breathe on election night, we suggest you aim for a comfortable margin of victory.
 We define that as 52-55 percent of the total expected turnout, rather than just 50 percent.
 Our method of determining this number is broken down into three easy steps.

 Step One to Determine Your Vote Goal

 First, we are going to go over how to get that critical turnout percentage estimate for your election!
 For this, we’ll need to gather data from past election years.